Agreena-ApS/cookiecutter-python-app/README.md

 - A `main.py` module that could serve as an entrypoint for your app, or also otherwise as a quick, easy to substitute example.
-It uses [Typer](https://typer.tiangolo.com/) as a CLI library, in a hope to make easier for the developer to handle arguments and output messages.
+It uses [Typer](https://typer.tiangolo.com/) as a CLI library, hoping it makes easier for the developer to handle arguments and output messages.
 - Minimum app layout including by default a project settings management class based on [Pydantic](https://pydantic-docs.helpmanual.io/) and a basic Python logging configuration dictionary.